The Curling Number Conjecture: The curling number conjecture

 \section{The curling number conjecture}

 Let $S$ be a finite nonempty sequence of integers.
-By grouping adjacent terms, it is always possible to write it as $S = X\,Y\,Y\,\cdots\,Y = X\,Y^k$, where $X$ and $Y$ are sequences of integers and $Y$ is nonempty.
+By grouping adjacent terms, it is always possible to write it as $S = X\,Y\,Y\,\ldots\,Y = X\,Y^k$, where $X$ and $Y$ are sequences of integers and $Y$ is nonempty ($X$ is allowed to be the empty sequence $\emptyset$).
 There may be several ways to do this: choose the one that maximizes the value of $k$: this $k$ is the {\em curling number} of $S$, denoted by $k(S)$.

 For example, if $S = 0\,1\,2\,2\,1\,2\,2\,1\,2\,2$, we could write it as $X\,Y^2$, where $X = 0\,1\,2\,2\,1\,2\,2\,1$ and $Y = 2$, or as $X\,Y^3$, where $X = 0$ and $Y = 1\,2\,2$.
 The latter representation is to be preferred, since it has $k=3$, and as $k=4$ is impossible, the curling number of this $S$ is $3$.